-Salbutes are a corn-based cuisine by meztizos, a tasty on-the-go dish.
-Belizean salbutes is found in any local street vendor or deli.
-Salbutes are a perfect choice for lunch, dinner, or a late night snack before going out!
-So if you had them when you were in Belize and miss them, now’s the time to make them for yourself!
+Salbutes are a corn-based meztizo cuisine and an ABSOLUTE treat.
+Belizean salbutes are found at any local street vendor or deli around the country.
+They are a perfect choice for lunch, dinner, or a late-night snack before going out!
+So, if you had them when you were in Belize and miss them, now’s the time to make them for yourself!
+See our Belizean salbutes recipe below:

 In this blog post, find our recipe on how to make delicious Belizean salbutes at home!